roboticslab-uc3m/jr3-mbed-firmware/README.md

 ## Installation

-Since Mbed Online Compiler has been discontinued, development and compilation should be carried out at https://studio.keil.arm.com/.
+Since the Mbed Online Compiler has been discontinued, development and compilation should be carried out at https://studio.keil.arm.com/.
 Make sure you select "mbed LPC1768" as the compilation target.
 Once build, plug in the MBED to a USB port of your PC and drag-and-drop the downloaded .bin file into it.

 ## CAN protocol